Group Input Operator

 Component

-After selecting a Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module., the Component field remains editable.
-You can type in the Component field to define a property path or target fields nested under the selected Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module..
+After selecting a Property ID, the Component field remains editable.
+You can type in the Component field to define a property path or target fields nested under the selected Property ID.

-Your selection here displays as the operator's label.
+Your selection displays as the operator's label.

-NOTE You must make a selection here for the operator to function as expected.
+You must make a selection here for the operator to function as expected.
 Be sure to select one of the components you're referencing here.
 You'll reference the others in the following Component fields.

 Component 1-5